awsdocs/amazon-ecs-developer-guide/doc_source/create-service-discovery.md

 # Tutorial: Creating a service using Service Discovery<a name="create-service-discovery"></a>

-Service discovery has been integrated into the Create Service wizard in the Amazon ECS console\.
+Service discovery is now integrated into the Create Service wizard in the Amazon ECS console\.
 For more information, see [Creating an Amazon ECS service](create-service.md)\.

 The following tutorial shows how to create an ECS service containing a Fargate task that uses service discovery with the AWS CLI\.

-For a list of Regions that support service discovery, see [Service Discovery](service-discovery.md)\.
+For a list of AWS Regions that support service discovery, see [Service Discovery](service-discovery.md)\.

 For information about the Regions that support Fargate, see [Supported Regions for Amazon ECS on AWS Fargate](AWS_Fargate-Regions.md)\.

 ## Prerequisites<a name="create-service-discovery-prereqs"></a>

-This tutorial assumes that the following prerequisites have been completed:
+Before you start this tutorial, make sure that the following prerequisites are met:
 + The latest version of the AWS CLI is installed and configured\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)\.
-+ The steps in [Set up to use Amazon ECS](get-set-up-for-amazon-ecs.md) have been completed\.
++ The steps described in [Set up to use Amazon ECS](get-set-up-for-amazon-ecs.md) are complete\.
 + Your AWS user has the required permissions specified in the [Amazon ECS first\-run wizard permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.
-+ You have a VPC and security group created to use\.
++ You have created at least one VPC and one security group\.
 For more information, see [Create a virtual private cloud](get-set-up-for-amazon-ecs.md#create-a-vpc)\.

-## Step 1: Create the Service Discovery resources<a name="create-service-discovery-namespace"></a>
+## Step 1: Create the Service Discovery resources in AWS Cloud Map<a name="create-service-discovery-namespace"></a>

-Use the following steps to create your service discovery namespace and service discovery service\.
+Follow these steps to create your service discovery namespace and service discovery service:

-**To create the Service Discovery resources**

-1. Create a private service discovery namespace named `tutorial` within one of your existing VPCs:
+1. Create a private Cloud Map service discovery namespace\.
+This example creates a namespace that's called `tutorial`\.
+Replace *vpc\-abcd1234* with the ID of one of your existing VPCs\.

    ```
-   aws servicediscovery create-private-dns-namespace --name tutorial --vpc vpc-abcd1234 --region us-east-1
+   aws servicediscovery create-private-dns-namespace \
+         --name tutorial \
+         --vpc vpc-abcd1234
    ```

-   Output:
+   The output of this command is as follows\.

    ```
    {